zeta0134/rusticnes-wasm/README.md

+# Archival Notice

+This project has been renamed to Rustico, and moved to a shiny new monorepo over here: https://github.com/zeta0134/rustico

+Please update your bookmarks!
+All new development will proceed in the monorepo, and I'll eventually remove these individual repositories.

 # RusticNES-wasm

 A web based interface for [RusticNES](https://github.com/zeta0134/rusticnes-core), running on Web Assembly for sweet retro action in the browser.
 Includes a basic web shell to operate the emulator, and relies on [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) to simplify the interface between the emulator core and the JavaScript UI.
 This is a reasonably early work in progress, expect bugs!